CXIA17/tp/docs/UserGuide.md

 **Q**: Can I transfer my game record to another computer?

 **A**: Yes you can!
 The record is stored as `PlayerProfile.json` in `data` folder.
-The data in json file will be restored by loader class during initialization, if the folder is empty, the program will open a new record.
+The data in json file will be restored by `Loader` class during initialization, if the folder is empty, the program will open a new record.
 To transfer the record, you can copy your current json file into `data` folder at your new computer.